-Rooted in relationality and collective care, our workshops aim to strengthen connections: to self, to each other, and to the land.
-We explore how colonialism, capitalism, and systemic violence have shaped our relationships to our bodies and each other, and we imagine new/ancient liberating ways forward through storytelling, art, and shared practice.
+Grounded in relationality and collective care, our workshops aim to strengthen connections: to self, to each other, and to the land.
+We explore how colonialism, capitalism, and systemic violence have shaped our relationships to our bodies and each other, and we imagine new/ancient liberating ways forward through storytelling, art, and shared practices.

-Our workshops provide a supportive and caring environment for deep reflection and creative exploration.
+Our workshops provide a supportive and caring environment for embodied reflection and creative exploration.

 Themes include: